Metropolitan Transportation Authority: Fare collection

 The subway, buses, and Staten Island Railway charge a single flat fare for each trip, regardless of time or distance traveled.
 From the MTA's inception until 2003, the agency collected subway and bus fares via a series of small metal tokens.
 The MTA cycled through several series of tokens throughout the late 20th century.
 In 1993, MTA started testing the MetroCard, a magnetic stripe card that would replace the tokens used to pay fares.
 By 1997, the entire bus and subway system accepted MetroCard, and tokens were no longer accepted for fare payment in 2003.

 A different fare payment system is used on the LIRR and Metro-North.
 Both railroads sell tickets based on geographical "zones" and time of day, charging peak and off-peak fares.
 Tickets may be bought from a ticket office at stations, ticket vending machines (TVMs), online through the "WebTicket" program, or through apps for iOS and Android devices.

-In 2017 it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system, with fare payment being made using Apple Pay, Google Wallet, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
+In 2017 it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless payment system, with fare payment being made using Apple Pay, Google Wallet, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
 As of December 31, 2020, the entire bus and subway system is OMNY-enabled.
-However, support of the MetroCard is slated to remain until 2023.
+However, support of the MetroCard is slated to remain until at least 2025.
 MTA also plans to use OMNY in the LIRR and Metro-North.

+Ghost plates on bridges and tunnels

+The MTA reported a 12.6 percent increase in toll evasion on New York City bridges and tunnels during the first four months of 2024.
+This equates to an average of 398,975 missed monthly toll transactions, primarily due to drivers obscuring their license plate.
+The MTA estimates that this evasion costs the agency approximately $50 million annually.
+Of the unbillable toll transactions, roughly 80,000 per month are attributed to fake or unreadable license plates, while 155,000 are due to obstructed plates.
+Unregistered or temporary plates primarily cause the remaining balance.